-Phakchok Rinpoche gives a clear presentation of the core principles of the Dharma.
-In this audio teaching, he reminds us of the core principles –and asks us to use these to determine if we truly are practitioners.
+Phakchok Rinpoche defines three core principles of the Dharma.
+In this audio teaching, he reminds us of the Buddha’s summary of his teaching.
+Then he asks us to use these to evaluate our practice.

 Defining Dharma: The Three Steps

 The Buddha taught that the Dharma has 3 steps:

 - Instead, perform good actions

 Physical actions operate at a very gross level and we usually know whether those are wrong and unskillful.
 However, verbal actions can be a bit more subtle.
 And the mental or emotional level actions move quite subtly.
 We may need to investigate carefully to see what’s happening.